Customers pan new Walmart shopping cart on social media after limited rollout

 "I’m 5’4” and love it.
 It felt comfortable to me pushing," Nancy Elisabeth Parks wrote.
 "I didn’t mind the height of the cart at all, and enjoyed the phone holder."

-The Mayfield store is the only location the carts have appeared, so far.
-USA Today has reached out to Walmart on where the carts will be implemented and will update this story when the company responds.
+The Mayfield store is the only location the carts have appeared.
+USA TODAY has reached out to Walmart on where the carts will be implemented and will update this story when the company responds.

 This article originally appeared on USA TODAY: Revamped Walmart shopping carts too tall for some customers' tastes